How to communicate with your ex after a breakup – an amicable co-parenting guide

 The mediator was right.
 Whether my ex was right or wrong wasn’t relevant in the slightest.
 The goal was to achieve a compromise that we were both happy with.
 My bid to prove I was right was a perfect example of how our egos can get in the way.

-Every email since that relates to anything important has been short and sweet, ideally with bullet points to communicate key messages.
+Since then, every email that relates to anything important has been short and sweet, ideally with bullet points to communicate key messages.
 The emotion has been stripped out too; I find it helps to imagine writing an email to a colleague at work that you don’t really know that well – be polite, but not over-friendly!

 2. Keep your messages separate